mulka/ploverwiki/Stenography-Primer.md

 #### Transcript management and workflow

 Plover is not intended to be a complete transcript management solution.
-It does not have features such as document approval and delivery workflow, or document encryption.
+It does not have features such as document approval and delivery workflow, document encryption, or file management.

 ### Who's responsible for Plover's development?